Tim-Mclennan/Employee-List/README.md

 That's it!
 You should now have a fully functioning version of the application running on your local machine.
 Enjoy!

-## User Features

-- Users can update, delete and retreive all employees.
-- Responive on mobiles, tablets and higher.

-## Technical Features

-- Error handling (In Java )
-- Logging (Using Java's default logger, The console will log messages for each appropriate CRUD method)
-- React hooks
-- SCSS mixins (Preset variables for screen sizes and themes).
-- API manipulation.
-- Separation of domains/concerns
-- React Testing Library
-- Additionally, you can also test to make sure that the app is working by running 'npm run test' in the terminal of the client folder.

 ## Lessons Learned